Sexaholics Anonymous

-Sexaholics Anonymous (SA) founded in 1979 is one of several twelve-step programs for compulsive sexual behavior based on the original twelve steps of Alcoholics Anonymous.
-SA takes its place among various twelve-step groups that seek recovery from sexual addiction: Sex Addicts Anonymous, Sex and Love Addicts Anonymous, Sexual Compulsives Anonymous and Sexual Recovery Anonymous.
-Collectively these groups are referred to as "S" groups since all their acronyms begin with that letter: SA, SAA, SLAA, SCA, SRA.
+Sexaholics Anonymous (SA), founded in 1979, is one of several twelve-step programs for compulsive sexual behavior, based on the original twelve steps of Alcoholics Anonymous.
+SA is part of a group of twelve-step organization addressing sexual addiction: Sex Addicts Anonymous (SAA), Sex and Love Addicts Anonymous (SLAA), Sexual Compulsives Anonymous (SCA) and Sexual Recovery Anonymous (SRA).
+Collectively, these groups are known as "S" groups due to their acronyms starting with "S": SA, SAA, SLAA, SCA, and SRA.

-SA helps recovering "sexaholics."
+SA supports individuals who identify as "sexaholics."
 According to the group, a sexaholic is someone for whom "lust has become an addiction."
-SA distinguishes itself from other S groups by defining sexual sobriety as no sex with self or with partners other than with one's spouse "in the marriage between a man and a woman", and progressive victory over lust.
+SA distinguishes itself from other "S" groups by defining sexual sobriety as no sex with self or with partners other than with one's spouse "in a marriage between a man and a woman," and progressive victory over lust.

 "In defining sobriety, we do not speak for those outside Sexaholics Anonymous.
 We can only speak for ourselves.
 Thus, for the married sexaholic, sexual sobriety means having no form of sex with self or with persons other than the spouse.
 For the unmarried sexaholic, sexual sobriety means freedom from sex of any kind.
-And for all of us, single and married alike, sexual sobriety also includes progressive victory over lust".
+And for all of us, single and married alike, sexual sobriety also includes progressive victory over lust."